 And then Ray Parker Jr. sung the song everyone wanted to hear.

-t truly was an amazing day out and I’m glad we made the trip out to the West Coast to attend.
+It truly was an amazing day out and I’m glad we made the trip out to the West Coast to attend.
+This event was part of our May/June 2019 USA Trip – click here for all the USA trip reviews.